Schedule a Call

 The pilot program approach

-Consider running a pilot program with a subset of users before full implementation.
+A pilot program is a smart way to validate your choice with a smaller group of people involved in choosing and testing the ATS.
+Consider running it with a subset of users before full implementation.
 This serves multiple purposes: it tests the system in your real environment, identifies unexpected issues, and creates a group of experienced users who can support the broader rollout.

 Choose your pilot group carefully.
 You want people who are representative of your broader user base but also willing to work through teething problems.
 Mix enthusiasts with skeptics.
 You need both perspectives to identify real issues.